unibo-spe/spe-slides/content/extra/kubernetes/_index.md

 ---

-### An example of existing Kubernetes resources types
+### An example of existing Kubernetes resource types

 <div class="custom">